hawooni/chart-img-telegram-bot/README.md

 # CHART-IMG TELEGRAM BOT

-It is a simple Telegram bot based on the [CHART-IMG](https://doc.chart-img.com) API version 1 & 2, with support for Local Server and Serverless Setup.
+It is a simple Telegram Bot based on the [CHART-IMG](https://doc.chart-img.com) API `version 1` & `2`, with support for Local Server and Serverless Setup.
 The main focus of this project is simplicity with fully customizable preset indicators for TradingView exchange symbols.

-> In the upcoming CHART-IMG website update, users can run a customized Telegram Bot by uploading a `config.json`.
+> In the upcoming website update, you will be able to run a fully managed Telegram Bot Server with customized configuration.

 ## Live Telegram Bot